-43.15 Callback
+43.14 Callback

 - A. When an overtime-eligible employee has left the college/district grounds and is called to return to the work station outside of regularly scheduled hours to handle emergency situations that could not be anticipated, they will receive three (3) hours penalty pay plus time actually worked.
 The penalty pay will be compensated at the regular rate.
-Time worked will be compensated in accordance with Article 7, Hours of Work, and Article 8, Overtime. - B. Time worked by an overtime-eligible employee immediately prior to the regular shift does not constitute callback, provided time worked does not exceed two (2) hours or notice of at least eight (8) hours has been given. - C. Overtime-eligible law enforcement employees do not qualify for callback pay.
+Time worked will be compensated in accordance with Article 7, Hours of Work, and Article 8, Overtime. - B. Time worked by an overtime-eligible employee immediately prior to the regular shift does not constitute callback, provided time worked does not exceed two (2) hours or notice of at least eight (8) hours has been given. - C. Overtime-eligible law enforcement employees do not qualify for callback pay. - D. An employee who is receiving standby pay is not entitled to callback penalty pay if required to return to work after departing the worksite or is directed to report to duty prior to the starting time of their next scheduled work shift.

-D. An employee who is receiving standby pay is not entitled to callback penalty pay if required to return to work after departing the worksite or is directed to report to duty prior to the starting time of their next scheduled work shift.
+43.15 Shift Premium

-43.16 Shift Premium
+- A. Shift premium for employees assigned to a shift in which a majority of time worked daily or weekly is between 5:00 p.m. and 7:00 a.m. will be two dollars and fiftycents (\$2.50) per hour. - B. Shift premium will be paid for the entire daily or weekly shift, which qualifies under Subsection 43.14 A, above.
+Shift premium may also be computed and paid at the above monthly rate for employees permanently assigned to a qualifying afternoon or night shift. - C. An employee assigned to a shift that qualifies for shift premium pay will receive the same shift premium for authorized periods of paid leave.

-- A. Shift premium for employees assigned to a shift in which a majority of time worked daily or weekly is between 5:00 p.m. and 7:00 a.m. will be one dollar (\$1.00) per hour or one hundred seventy-four dollars (\$174.00) per month. - B. Shift premium will be paid for the entire daily or weekly shift, which qualifies under Subsection 43.16 A, above.
-Shift premium may also be computed and paid at the above monthly rate for employees permanently assigned to a qualifying afternoon or night shift. - C. An employee assigned to a shift that qualifies for shift premium pay will receive the same shift premium for authorized periods of paid leave. - D. When an employee is regularly assigned to an afternoon or evening shift that qualifies for shift premium, the employee will receive shift premium pay during temporary assignment, not to exceed five (5) working days, to a shift that does not qualify for shift premium.
+D. When an employee is regularly assigned to an afternoon or evening shift that qualifies for shift premium, the employee will receive shift premium pay during temporary assignment, not to exceed five (5) working days, to a shift that does not qualify for shift premium.

-43.17 King County Premium Pay
+43.16 King County Premium Pay